Get your coin. Make rent.

 So, the A Plot and the B Plot are rolling, and you’re involved in one of them.
 You’ve answered your character’s Classic Question, which means you’ve unlocked their coin.
 It’s been sitting in front of you since a previous scene.
 You’re now able to attempt to resolve the plot.

-Attempting to resolve the plot means taking some sort of useful action that could conceivably make the plot work out, and then flipping that coin.
+Attempting to resolve the plot means taking some sort of useful action that could conceivably make the plot succeed, and then flipping that coin.

 On a heads, the plot succeeds.
 Narrate how the plot works out in your favour.

 On a tails, the plot twists.
 Someone else should jump in to narrate what unexpected twist complicates things and delays any sort of resolution.
-Return your Coin to the centre of the table and keep playing.
+Return your coin to the center of the table and keep playing.
 You’ll need to unlock it again if you want another chance at resolving the plot.

 On a tails, if this particular plot has already twisted, then it fails.
 Between yourself and the other players, narrate how it goes awry and what the immediate consequences are.

-Once a plot has succeeded or failed, the fate of the other is sealed and the Coin mechanics are done for the remainder of the episode.
-See One Succeeds, One Fails for more info on what happens next.
+Once a plot has succeeded or failed, the fate of the other is sealed and the Coin mechanics are done being used for the remainder of the episode.
+One Succeeds, One Fails, and the episode moves toward wrapping up.

 5. That's a Wrap!